GuillaumeGateau/my-portfolio/README.md

 	4. Step-by-Step Instructions – Clear commands for running and building.
 	5. Responsive Design Notes – Ensuring a consistent UI across devices.

-With these updates, you can quickly understand the codebase, add new content, and see exactly how the site’s layout and form submissions work—even if you’re new to the project.
-Happy coding!